Consulting projects for MSc Management students

 - Practical advice: Fresh insights are mastered into practical solutions and recommendations.

 - An alternative perspective: Our students are among the brightest.
-They are young, multidisciplinary and multicultural, and can genuinely offer your business an original point of view
+They are young, multidisciplinary and multicultural, and can genuinely offer your business an original point of view.
+One client was so impressed by the standard of a student's work, that they were offered a position within the organisation which they accepted.

 Examples of projects in 2018 were: